jupyterlab/jupyterlab-latex/README.md

 This extension includes both a notebook server extension (which interfaces with the LaTeX compiler) and a lab extension (which provides the UI for the LaTeX preview).
-In order to use it, you must enable both of them.
+The Python package named `jupyterlab_latex` provides both of them as a prebuilt extension.

-To install the server extension, run the following in your terminal:
+To install the extension, run the following in your terminal:

 ```bash
 pip install jupyterlab_latex